 Gephyrostegus bohemicus (Jaeckel 1902) Upper Carboniferous (~310 mya)~22 cm snout-vent length, is the basalmost amniote from Nyran in the Czech Republic, 30 milion years younger than other, more derived amniotes..
-Derived from a sister to Silvanerpeton, Gephyrostregus phylogenetically preceded the basal reptiles, Eldeceeon and Urumqia.
+Derived from a sister to Silvanerpeton, Gephyrostregus phylogenetically preceded the basal reptiles, Tulerpeton, Eldeceeon and Urumqia.

 Distinct from Silvanerpeton, the skull of Gephyrostegus descended posteriorly.
 The lacrimal and quadratojugal were shorter.
 The otic notch was reduced.